wyvernSemi/jfif/README.md

 The following is applicable to Windows 10, but is easily adapted for other versions of windows.

 Clone the github repository to you chosen location.
-A pre-built executable (jfif.exe), built from MSVC, is in the top level folder.
+A pre-built executable (<tt>jfif.exe</tt>), built from MSVC, is in the top level folder.
 If you don't already have GTK+ 2.0 installed, then this needs to be done before the executable will run.
 Try the following link:

     https://download.gnome.org/binaries/win64/gtk+/2.22/gtk%2B-bundle_2.22.0-20101016_win64.zip

 ## On Linux

 Clone the github repository to you chosen location.
-A pre-bult executable (jfif) is in the top level directory.
+A pre-bult executable (<tt>jfif</tt>) is in the top level directory.
 If you don't already have GTK+ 2.0 installed, then this needs to be done before the executable will run:

     sudo apt-get install gtk2.0